-Since The Children's Heart Foundation was founded, we have funded more than $11.8 million of CHD research and scientific collaborations— driving breakthroughs that have improved survival rates, longevity, and quality of life for individuals living with CHDs in dramatic and life-changing ways.
+To date, through 2019, The Children’s Heart Foundation has funded more than $13 million of CHD research and scientific collaborations— driving breakthroughs that have improved survival rates, longevity, and quality of life for individuals living with CHDs in dramatic and life-changing ways.
 With your support, we are saving lives and Placing Children at the Heart of Research.

 History of The Children's Heart Foundation

 The story of The Children’s Heart Foundation begins with the joyful life and premature death of Sam Peterson (right), who was born with congenital heart defects.

 Sam, the 8-year-old son of Betsy and Steve Peterson, died January 3, 1995, of multiple organ failure brought on by a sudden heart-related collapse.
 Doctors were never able to explain why Sam was born with complex CHDs or why he collapsed so suddenly.